rrra/www/content/post/2018/2019-membership-renewal.md

 Please print out the
-[membership application](http://rrra.org/s/3iOnHKqxHlaDxxv) and bring it, along with your dues payment (cash, check or money order), to the a [club meeting](http://rrra.org/dates/business-meetings).
+[membership application](http://rrra.org/s/3iOnHKqxHlaDxxv) and bring it, along with your dues payment (cash, check or money order) to the next [club meeting](http://rrra.org/dates/business-meetings).

 You may mail your membership application and dues payment if you are not